 Family and Consumer Sciences

 Many of the basics of interior decoration are taught in family and consumer science class, including sewing, home furnishing and money management.
-Although high-end interior decorators don’t usually make their own drapes, slipcovers and pillows, most know how to do so, and knowledge about the construction of home goods and accessories is important to make sure you are providing quality items for your clients.
+Although high-end interior decorators don’t usually make their own drapes, slipcovers and pillows, most know how to do so, and knowledge about the construction of home goods and accessories is important to make sure you are understand what quality means for your clients.

-Interior decorators don’t have to know how to draw or paint, but knowledge about complementary colors, light, shading and perspective are needed to furnish a room beautifully.
+Interior decorators don’t have to know how to draw or paint, but knowledge about complementary colors, light, shading and perspective are needed to skillfully furnish a room.
 Art fundamental classes will give you an overview of basic techniques and concepts.
 Studying art history is also useful for interior decorators.
-Art is not just paintings and sculpture; the designs and styles of various time periods are reflected in their buildings and furnishings.
+Art is not just paintings and sculpture; the designs and styles of various time periods are reflected in the buildings and furnishings of the era.
 Interior decorators must be knowledgeable about historical periods to replicate them or borrow from them for clients.